AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 The release date for [!UICONTROL Cloud Manager] release 2023.1.0 is 19 January 2023.
 The next release is planned for 16 February 2023.

 ## What's New {#what-is-new}

+* Usability enhancements were by updating cursor styles that distinguish between where users can take action versus the default pointer.

+## Bug Fixes {#bug-fixes}

+* Cloud Manager will prevent two pipeline executions from starting at (or nearly at) the same time, thus avoiding pipeline failures.